zoiosilva/dclottery-d8/docs/new-site.md

 git apply permissions.patch
 ```

+*You will need to contact a Taoti organization repository administrator to 'turn on' CircleCI in it's dashboard.
+As of today those people are Mark and Chaz.*

 ## Post Creation steps

 - Edit `.lando.yml` and change the site name to your new site name, and update config values to match your new site's